AbePlays/iOS-Projects/README.md

 //Inside the function through which one wants to go back<br />
 dismiss(animated: true, completion: nil)<br />

+## Make Application Dark Mode Compatible 🌑

+Use System Colors for text and icons(SFIcons) <br />
+For images, in assets folder, allocate different images for all 3 appearances(any, light and dark) <br />

 ## Handling APIs ⚙️

 if let url = URL(string: urlString) {<br />